 Motorola released this smartphone using Android 2.2.
 Before we tell you how to root the Atrix, you should know how root access can help you.
 Root access allows users to remove bloatware, more fully customize a device, use backup tools, and poke around in the internal system.
 Now, Atrix users will be able to take full control of their devices on launch day.
 Root privileges will also allow users to enable application sideloading– something AT&T has restricted on their slate of Android devices.
 Unfortunately, Motorola has still signed the Atrix 4G bootloader.
 Motorola Atrix can be easily downloaded using the famous one click tool called the SuperOneClick.
 This tool has become a great tool for rooting Android based devices.

 The rooting process is very easy.
-But prior to going for the rooting process, make sure that you have done your research and are ready to take the slight risk involved in such an act.
-There is always the biggest disadvantage involved of voiding the company warranty.
+But prior to going for the rooting process, make sure that you have done your research and are ready

 There are certain steps that you would have to take before you start rooting your Motorola Atrix.